Meet The Ecovia Renewables Team

 Xiaoxia "Nina" Lin is a professor in Chemical Engineering and Biomedical Engineering at the University Of Michigan - Ann Arbor.
 Her research group focuses on investigating microbial systems, particularly microbial communities, using systems biology and synthetic biology approaches.
 Her laboratory aims to engineer microorganisms to address critical needs faced by our society such as sustainable biofuel and chemical production.
 Nina's work has been published in a wide spectrum of peer-reviewed journals.
 Her group has been funded by government agencies, including the NSF, NIH, and USDA.
 She is Co-Founder of Ecovia Renewables LLC and serves as the company's Scientific Advisor.

 Drew Hertig creates value for early-stage biotechnology companies.
-His multi-disciplinary approach combines marketing and communication skills with industry experience as a former bench biologist.
-Drew initially worked in metabolic engineering R&D for Metabolix, Inc., a biotechnology company focused on developing biodegradable polymers.
-He later transitioned to a Business Development Analyst role for the Office of Technology Development at Boston University, where he earned his Master of Business Administration in the Health Sector and graduated with Honors.
-Drew holds a Bachelors Degree in Biology from Penn State University.
+His multi-disciplinary approach combines marketing and communication skills with direct industry experience as a former bench biologist.
+Drew initially worked in metabolic engineering for Metabolix, Inc., where he demonstrated the highest yield of poly-3-hydroxybutyrate (PHB) in any plant system at the time.
+He later transitioned to a Business Development Analyst role for the Office of Technology Development at Boston University, where he earned his Master of Business Administration and graduated with Honors.
+Prior to joining Ecovia Renewables as CBO, Drew led business development efforts at Therapeutic Systems Research Laboratories (TSRL, Inc.), a preclinical technology accelerator, where he helped raise $4.2 million in non-dilutive grant funding for small and large molecule therapeutics.
+Drew holds a Bachelors Degree in Biology from Penn State University and is a Certified Licensing Professional (#2623).

 Samuel Kohley, Microbiology & Polymer Chemistry